THeZoNE-007/Sem-6-College-Repo/CN-S/2025-02-27/ReadMe.md

    - **Purpose**: Establishes a secure and authenticated connection between the router and the AAA server.

 3. **User Setup:**
-   - Create the following user accounts on the AAA server:
+   - Create the following user accounts (completely yours to set) on the AAA server:
      1. **Username**: `cns1` ; **Password**: `cns123`
      2. **Username**: `cns2` ; **Password**: `cns1234`
    - **Explanation**: Configures AAA server user accounts for authentication.